 - Meat consumption has been linked to increased cancer risks as well as heart disease.
 Processed meats can carry harmful bacteria like E. coli, Listeria and Salmonella.
 Hello, how often do we all hear about meat recalls due to these issues?

-- Delish turkey alternatives exist, and we are going to tell you about them.
+- Delish turkey alternatives exist, and we are going to tell you about the best turkey substitutions.
 We’ve tried just about all of them, and there is something for just about all pallets, so there really are no excuses when everyone loves all of the sides and fixins anyway.

 Turkey alternatives have come a long way over the past few years.
 More companies are coming through with their own recipes.
 Bye-bye are the days of just tofu-bland turkey-dupe recipes.
-We’re talking about companies who are doing it right where the average meat-eater wouldn’t be able to tell the difference.
+We’re talking about companies that are doing it right where the average meat eater wouldn’t be able to tell the difference.

 No Evil Foods– We love No Evil Foods, and not just because they are from our home state of North Carolina, but because their plant-based foods are so damn flavorful, it just seems wrong.
 The Pardon is their alternative to the turkey.
 It is made with white miso and dry-rubbed with peppercorns and herbs and will make you feel so much better about not eating the real turkey.
 This one is super difficult to find.
 Even the places that sell No Evil Foods do not sell it.
 We used to purchase it from their website, but now you can only purchase it online via Vejii.

-We hope this year, you will consider saving a turkey by not eating one.
+This year, please consider saving a turkey by not eating one.
 If you haven’t encountered a turkey, please seek a sanctuary and go spend time with one.
-We love days like the Day with the Turkeys at Piedmont Farm Animal Refuge in Pittsboro, NC, where you can learn more about the animals, get to know the turkeys by name.
+We love days like the Day with the Turkeys at Piedmont Farm Animal Refuge in Pittsboro, NC, where you can learn more about the animals, and get to know the turkeys by name.

 Turkey production is cruel, dangerous for the workers, and harmful to our health.
 Americans can still have a delicious Thanksgiving feast without eating turkeys.
 This year, we encourage you to go meatless and try one of the plant-based options.
 Lastly, if you want a real chuckle, check out this Ode to Turkeys and Not Eating Them from a few years back. 🙂